Garmin Fish Finder & GPS

 the clearest scanning sonars on the water.

-Garmin striker - with built-in, high-sensitivity GPS and CHIRP sonar -
+Garmin striker plus - with built-in, high-sensitivity GPS and CHIRP sonar -

 Finding fish is easier than ever with STRIKER fishfinder.
 Mark and return to